jbosstools/jbosstools-target-platforms/README.md

 1. Update the URLs contained in jbosstools-multiple.target and jbdevstudio-multiple.target (by hand).
 Check in changes (but do not push to master).

-2. Regenerate the IU versions and validate
+2. Regenerate the IU versions, using <a href="https://github.com/jbosstools/jbosstools-maven-plugins/wiki">org.jboss.tools.tycho-plugins:target-platform-utils</a>, and validate results

 <pre>